kelsa-pi/PyUNO_Workspace/README.md

 ## Features

 * inspect Python and PyUNO objects
-* set argument for properties and methods
+* set argument for properties and methods to drill down
 * for examined objects
   * find code examples
   * find code snippets